odriverobotics/ODrive/docs/getting-started.md

   </div></details>

 * A power supply (12V-24V for the 24V board variant, 12V-48V for the 48V board variant).
 A battery is also fine.
+   <details><summary markdown="span">What voltage variant do I have?</summary><div markdown="block">
+   On all ODrives shipped July 2018 or after have a silkscreen label clearly indicating the voltage variant.

+   ODrives before this may or may not have this label.
+If you don't have a label, then you can look at the bus capacitors (8 gray cylinder components on the underside of the board).
+If they read 470uF, you have a 24V version; if they read 120uF you have a 48V version.
+   </div></details>

 ## Wiring up the ODrive